-REVISED 2020-21 TEMPLATE

-(Letter Sent on District’s Letterhead)

-District Annual Education Report (AER) Cover Letter

-<DATE>:
+February 2, 2021

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2020-21 educational progress for the <DISTRICT NAME> and our schools.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2020-21 educational progress for the Old Mission Peninsula School district.
 The AER addresses the complex reporting information required by federal and some requirements of state laws.
 Our staff is available to help you understand this information.
-Please contact <DISTRICT STAFF NAME OR SCHOOL STAFF NAME> for help if you need assistance.
+Please contact Danielle Clayton or Renee Kolle for help if you need assistance.

-The DISTRICT AER is available for you to review electronically by visiting the following web site: (insert data here) or you may review a copy in the main office at your child’s school.
+The DISTRICT AER is available for you to review electronically by visiting the following web site: https://bit.ly/39EJQXL or you may review a copy in the main office at your child’s school.
 Each school will also be communicating their own AER to parents directly.

 These reports contain the following information: